 Real-time data analysis

 In the past, conventional scalable relational database solutions could be relied upon to effectively manage and analyze massively large data sets.
 But they did so at a snail-like pace, taking days and even weeks to perform tasks that often yielded “stale” results.
-By contrast, the big data analytics platforms of today can perform sophisticated processes at lightening-fast speeds, allowing for real-time analysis and insights.
-Shorter time to insight allows marketers to make real-time decisions and take immediate action based on fresh, reliable and relevant information.
+By contrast, the big data analytics platforms of today can perform sophisticated processes at lightning-fast speeds, allowing for real-time analysis and insights.
+Shorter time to insight allows marketers to make real-time decisions and take immediate action based on fresh, reliable, and relevant information.

 More personalized and targeted ads

 Big data allows digital advertisers to better target users with more personalized ads that they most likely want to see.
 Google, and now Facebook—the dominant players in digital advertising—have gotten very good at creating and delivering more appealing ads in non-intrusive ways.
 Ads featuring products and services we might actually want and use to better our lives.
 And these more personalized and targeted ads are all based on massive amounts of personal data we constantly provide about what we’re doing, saying, liking, sharing—and now thanks to our mobile devices—where we’re going.
-Which brings us to…
+This brings us to…

 The proliferation of mobile devices, primarily smartphones, has created a major opportunity for digital advertisers to deliver mobile-specific ads to the right people at the right time—in context.
 Through the combination of social data and location data, stores that shoppers are near and might be interested in can send out ads offering percentage discounts or other incentives—delivered to the shopper’s location in real-time—to get them to walk through their doors.
 Hyper-localized advertising has been shown to increase customer engagement and conversion rates.
 However, there is potential for backlash as some customers may get a creepy feeling upon realizing that advertisers actually know where they are in real-time.
 As a result, advertisers will need to make some tradeoffs in order to keeps their ads effective while mitigating offenses.

 Mergers and acquisitions